-5.1.7 CPK
+6.1.7 CPK

-'CPK' is a combination of both 'Bonds' [§ 5.1.2] and 'VDW' [§ 5.1.6] in that it draws the atoms as spheres and the bonds as cylinders.
+'CPK' is a combination of both 'Bonds'[§ 6.1.2] and 'VDW'[§ 6.1.6] in that it draws the atoms as spheres and the bonds as cylinders.
 The resolution and radius can be modified independently.
 The size of the sphere drawn in CPK mode is by default the scaled-down VDW radius, but this scaling-factor can be changed by adjusting the Sphere Scale parameter.
-Since a sphere is drawn for each atom, it will always be slower than the 'VDW' option, but we will work on performance for future versions.
-If the values for a sphere or bond attribute are too small, then those objects will not be drawn.
+Since a sphere is drawn for each atom, it will always be slower than the 'VDW' option.
+If the radii for a sphere or bond are too small, they will not be drawn.

-5.1.8 Licorice
+6.1.8 Licorice

 'Licorice' draws the atoms as spheres and the bonds as cylinders.
-The difference between this and 'CPK' [§ 5.1.7] is that the sphere radius is not controllable; instead, it is made the same size as the bond.
+The difference between this and 'CPK' [§ 6.1.7] is that the sphere radius is not controllable; instead, it is made the same size as the bond.
 This makes for a nice, smooth transition and is one of the most often used representations.
 It can be rather slow for large molecules.